Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Proof of Lemma

-Let $S = T-s+1$ be the budget left.
-The only case that we need to care\footnote{Otherwise, the induction step is trivial.} is $S \le |N_1(s-1) - N_2(s-1)|$.
-Without loss of generality, we assume $N_1(s-1) \le N_2(s-1) - S$.
-In the following, we compare (A) the simple regret of an algorithm that draws $S$ samples of arm $1$ and (B) the simple regret of algorithm that draws $S-1$ samples of arm $1$ and a sample of arm $2$.
-We show the former has smaller expected simple regret.
-The order of drawing arms does not matter for a deterministic sequence of draws, and thus it suffices to show
+Let $S = T-s+1$ be the remaining budget.
+The only case that we need to consider\footnote{In other cases, the induction step is trivial.} is $S \le |\Nrec_1(s-1) - \Nrec_2(s-1)|$.
+Without loss of generality, we assume $\Nrec_1(s-1) \le \Nrec_2(s-1) - S$.
+In the following, we compare (A)~the simple regret of an algorithm that draws $S$ samples of arm $1$ and (B)~the simple regret of an algorithm that draws $S-1$ samples from arm $1$ and a sample from arm $2$.
+We show that the former has a lower expected simple regret.
+The order in which arms are drawn does not matter for a deterministic sequence of draws, and thus it suffices to show that

 in what follows.
-Note that the RHS and LHS of Eq.\eqref{ineq_greedydiff} have the identical distribution of $\Hexrec{3}(T-1)$ because $I(s)=1,I(s+1)=1,\dots,I(T-1)=1$ are the same.
+Note that the RHS and LHS of Eq.\eqref{ineq_greedydiff} have the identical distribution of $\Hexrec{3}(T-1)$ because $\Irec(s)=1,\Irec(s+1)=1,\dots,\Irec(T-1)=1$ are the same.
 Therefore, we have,